-- After the engine starts, make sure the oil pressure horn goes off.
+- 3. After the engine starts, make sure the oil pressure light goes off.
 If not, stop the engine immediately and find the cause of the problem.
-Make sure the oil pressure horn is off prior to engaging the mower blades and beginning operation. - Gradually move the choke to the OFF position, keeping enough choke on to allow the engine to run smoothly as it warms up.
+Make sure the oil pressure light is off prior to engaging the mower blades and beginning operation. - 4.
+Gradually move the choke to the OFF position, keeping enough choke on to allow the engine to run smoothly as it warms up.
 As soon as possible, move the choke to the OFF position.